shrtlist/GKSessionP2P/README.markdown

 ## GKSessionP2P
-A Universal (iPhone/iPad) Xcode storyboard project that illustrates the ad-hoc networking features of `GKSession`.
+A universal (iPhone/iPad) storyboard project that illustrates the ad-hoc networking features of `GKSession`.
 The app both advertises itself on the local network and automatically connects to available peers, establishing a peer-to-peer network.

-Please note: Bluetooth networking is not supported in Simulator.
+## Usage
 You'll need to run at least two instances of the app to set up a P2P network.
 Build the application using Xcode and run it on a device or the simulator.
 Wait for another application instance to join the network.
 Devices / simulators must be on the same network or within Bluetooth range to see each other.
 Connected peers will appear in the peer list.

+Please note: Bluetooth networking is not supported in Simulator.

 ## Build requirements
 Xcode 4.5, iOS 5.0 SDK, LLVM Compiler 4.1, Automated Reference Counting (ARC).